overleaf/overleaf/README.md

 in which to run the sharelatex services.
 Baseimage uses the `runit` service manager to manage services, and we add our init-scripts from the `./runit` folder.

-Overall, this is very like how the services would run in production, it just happens to be all inside one docker container instead of being on one VM.